XIAO-REN-1158917/ProductHubAPI/README.md

 Thank you for your time!
 I look forward to discussing this project and how I can contribute to your team.

 # Demo.JWT.Authentication

+## 1. Objective

+This demo showcases a distributed identity authentication and authorisation service using JWT.
+It implements the issuance and refreshing of role-based tokens to demonstrate my understanding of JWT-based authentication and authorisation architecture.

+- **Server-side** (`Demo.ASP.NET.Core.WebAPI.Server`):
+  - Implements a `TokenDemoController` and policy-based authorisation.
+  - Utilises middleware for token validation, including permissions and expiration.

+- **Client-side** (`Demo.ASP.NET.Core.WebAPI.Client`):
+  - Provides pages for user registration, login, token retrieval, and token verification.

+> **Note:** This demo focuses on the core JWT logic and is not a full-scale production implementation.
+Features such as data validation and method encapsulation have been intentionally omitted.

+## 2. Project Functionality

+- Issue tokens based on user roles upon successful login.
+- Refresh tokens using an `AccessToken` when the current token expires.
+- Validate token permissions and expiration through server-side middleware.
+- Test functionality via the client:
+  1. Add a user on the **Register** page.
+  2. Log in on the **Login** page (you'll be redirected to the **TokenTest** page with the token).
+  3. Interact with buttons to verify token information through the server's `TokenDemoController`.